The cultivation of saffron

 The grubbing and transplanting of saffron bulbs

-In the commercial cultivation of saffron, the Crocus sativus bulbs are left in the ground for at least 5 consecutive years, after which they are dug up and transplanted into fresh soil.
-This is done because the flowering and thus the saffron yield decreases after a number of years.
-Because the bulbs multiply every year, at some point they don't have enough space in the ground to develop properly and grow large enough to flower.
-Normally, the saffron yield is at its peak in the third year after planting, after which it remains stable for a number of years and then declines.
+In commercial saffron farming, Crocus sativus bulbs are left in the ground for at least five consecutive years before being dug up and transplanted into fresh soil.
+This practice is essential because flowering and saffron yield decline over time.
+As the bulbs multiply annually, they eventually lack the space to grow large enough for optimal flowering.
+Saffron yields peak in the third year after planting, remain stable for a few years, and then start to decrease.